jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "Please be seated," Judge Morrison said.
 The courtroom rustled as everyone sat.
 "We're here for the emancipation petition filed by Ethan Price, age seventeen, seeking legal emancipation from his father, Robert Price.
 I've reviewed the petition, supporting documents, and psychological evaluation.
 We'll begin with opening statements.
 Mr. Price, you're opposing this petition.
 Your counsel may proceed."

-Robert's lead lawyer stoodtall, silver-haired, the kind of lawyer you hired when money was no object.
+Robert's lead lawyer stood—tall, silver-haired, the kind of lawyer you hired when money was no object.

 "Your Honor, this case is about a father who has dedicated thirteen years of his life to his son's success.
 Robert Price moved his family to Winnipeg when Ethan was nine years old, specifically to provide access to superior hockey training.
 He has invested countless hours and substantial financial resources into developing Ethan's athletic career.
 My client has sacrificed his own career opportunities, his marriage, his entire life, to give his son the best possible future."

 Sophia felt her jaw clench.
 Sacrificed his marriage?
 Caroline was sitting right there, and it was pretty clear whose choice that separation had been.

 "This petition," the lawyer continued, "is not about mature independence.
 It's about teenage infatuation.
-Ethan met a young woman last falla woman eleven months his seniorand became involved in a relationship that has fundamentally altered his life trajectory.
+Ethan met a young woman last fall—a woman eleven months his senior—and became involved in a relationship that has fundamentally altered his life trajectory.
 He has abandoned a potential professional hockey career, worth millions of dollars, to attend MIT with this young woman.
 This is not reasoned decision-making.
 This is adolescent impulsivity."

 Maya made a small, angry sound beside Sophia.